 As I wrote in Slate last year, “Slahi’s writing is much more than a litany of abuses.
 It is driven by something much deeper: not just the desire to be fair, as he puts it, but to understand his guards, his interrogators, and his fellow detainees, and to show that even the most dehumanizing situations are composed of individual, and at times harrowingly intimate, human exchanges.
 The result is an account that is both damning and redeeming.”

-Guantánamo Diary is available now in the United States (Hachette), the United Kingdom (Canongate), Norway (Cappelen Damm), France (Michel Lafon), the Netherlands (de Boekerij), Italy (Piemme), Germany (Klett/Tropen), Finland (Like), Slovak Republic (Tatran), Croatia (Profil), Denmark (Art People), Portugal (20/20 Editora), Sweden (Norstedts), Turkey (Belge), Czech Republic (Jota), Greece (Psichogios), Brazil (Companhia das Letras), Indonesia (Noura), Serbia (Laguna), Lebanon (Dar al-Saqi), Mexico (Planeta), Bosnia (Buybook), Japan (Kawada Shobo), Croatia (Profil Knjiga), Spain (Agora), Czech Republic (Jota Nakladatelstvi), and Poland (Muza), and forthcoming in Russia (AST), Romania (Corint), Hungary (Maxim), and China (CUPLP)
+Guantánamo Diary is available now in the United States (Hachette), the United Kingdom (Canongate), Norway (Cappelen Damm), France (Michel Lafon), the Netherlands (de Boekerij), Italy (Piemme), Germany (Klett/Tropen), Finland (Like), Slovak Republic (Tatran), Croatia (Profil), Denmark (Art People), Portugal (20/20 Editora), Sweden (Norstedts), Turkey (Belge), Czech Republic (Jota), Greece (Psichogios), Brazil (Companhia das Letras), Indonesia (Noura), Serbia (Laguna), Lebanon (Dar al-Saqi), Mexico (Planeta), Bosnia (Buybook), Japan (Kawada Shobo), Croatia (Profil Knjiga), Spain (Agora), Czech Republic (Jota Nakladatelstvi), and Poland (Muza), and forthcoming in Russia (AST), Romania (Corint), and Hungary (Maxim)